apache/brpc/docs/en/client.md

 Client-side settings has 3 parts:

-- brpc::ChannelOptions: defined in [src/brpc/channel.h](http://icode.baidu.com/repo/baidu/opensource/baidu-rpc/files/master/blob/src/brpc/channel.h), for initializing Channel, immutable once the initialization is done.
+- brpc::ChannelOptions: defined in [src/brpc/channel.h](http://icode.baidu.com/repo/baidu/opensource/baidu-rpc/files/master/blob/src/brpc/channel.h), for initializing Channel, becoming immutable once the initialization is done.
-- brpc::Controller: defined in [src/brpc/controller.h](http://icode.baidu.com/repo/baidu/opensource/baidu-rpc/files/master/blob/src/brpc/controller.h)中, for overriding fields in ChannelOptions in some RPC, according to contexts.
+- brpc::Controller: defined in [src/brpc/controller.h](http://icode.baidu.com/repo/baidu/opensource/baidu-rpc/files/master/blob/src/brpc/controller.h)中, for overriding fields in ChannelOptions in some RPC according to contexts.
-- global gflags: for tuning global behaviors, unchanged generally.
+- global gflags: for tuning global behaviors, being unchanged generally.
 Read comments in [/flags page](flags.md) before setting.

 Controller contains data and options that request may not have. server and client share the same Controller class, but they may set different fields.
-You have to read comments in Controller carefully before usage.
+Read comments in Controller carefully before us.

 A Controller corresponds to a RPC.
 A Controller can be re-used by another RPC after Reset(), but a Controller can't be used by multiple RPC simultaneously, no matter the RPCs are started from one thread or not.

 Properties of Controller:
 1. A Controller can only have one user.
 Without explicit statement, methods in Controller are **not** thread-safe by default.
 2. Due to the fact that Controller is not shared generally, there's no need to manage Controller by shared_ptr.
 If you do, something might goes wrong.
 3. Controller is constructed before RPC and destructed after RPC, some common patterns:
-   - Put Controller on stack before synchronous RPC, be destructed automatically when out of scope.
+   - Put Controller on stack before synchronous RPC, be destructed when out of scope.
 Note that Controller of asynchronous RPC **must not** be put on stack, otherwise the RPC may still run when the Controller is being destructed and result in undefined behavior.
    - new Controller before asynchronous RPC, delete in done.

 ## Timeout